Delaunay/GKMachineLearning/_sources/src/launching.rst.txt

       * see `AI Perception <https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/ArtificialIntelligence/AIPerception/>`_
         which include Hearing, Sight, Team (proximity of ally), Touch.
 Currently only Sight is supported, it is created by the
-        UE4ML system and added to the player controller.
+        MLAdapter system and added to the player controller.

    * Attribute: listen to attribute change if you are using `UAttributeSet <https://docs.unrealengine.com/4.27/en-US/API/Plugins/GameplayAbilities/UAttributeSet/>`_ for your character.